passkeydeveloper/passkeys.dev/content/en/device-support/_index.md

 Passkeys created in **macOS** can be used on:

-- Macs using the same Apple ID and iCloud Keychain (synced automatically)
+- Macs using the same Apple ID (synced automatically)
-- iPhones and iPads using the same Apple ID and iCloud Keychain (synced automatically)
+- iPhones and iPads using the same Apple ID (synced automatically)
   - ...which can then be used on:
     - Windows devices in Edge and Chrome using [FIDO Cross-Device Authentication](/docs/reference/terms/#cross-device-authentication-cda)
     - Chromebooks and other Chrome OS devices using [FIDO Cross-Device Authentication](/docs/reference/terms/#cross-device-authentication-cda)